PANKRAV/password-manager-deluxe/README.md

 <br>
 1. Requirements.txt is outdated (I will update it after I finish the project)
 <br>
-2. I cannot guarantee this programm's safety, <b>Use at your own risks!!</b>
+2. I cannot guarantee this program's safety, <b>Use at your own risks!!</b>
 </span>
 </p>